Ready for Installation downloads

 - Download the archive WinFIG_fontspack_1.0.zip

-- Click on “Fonts” oder search for “Fonts” to open the font list window.
+- Click on “Fonts” or search for “Fonts”.

 - Drag all PFM files into that window.

 There is a folder “Libraries” in the archive.
 Copy the contents to the libraries folder of your WinFIG installation.

 You may clone the fig2dev repository at https://gitlab.com/aschmidt-berlin/fig2dev.git

 (note: repo name was renamed from transfig to fig2dev)

 There your find the source code of fig2dev.
 This should help people, who want to provide their own output driver or compile the code with specific options.
 I include the Visual Studio 2015 project file (fig2dev.vcxproj) that I use on Windows and the QT Creator project file (fig2dev.pro) that I use on Linux.
 The latter should work on Windows too, but then you will have to deal with some “#ifdef Win32” that encapsulate code that requires the Win32 API, mostly for registry access functions.
 Please also note that fig2dev is mostly written in obsolete pre ANSI-C style.
 I only fixed this where it led to compiler errors or other issues.